browserengineering/book/book/embeds.md

 ```

 And here is `ImageLayout`.
 Note how we're loading the image, but not
-yet decodig it, because we don't know the painted size until layout is done.
+yet decoding it, because we don't know the painted size until layout is done.

 ``` {.python}
 class ImageLayout(EmbedLayout):